-The directors are also required to keep proper accounting records and to manage the Company in accordance with its Memorandum and Articles of Association.
-The directors are also responsible for safeguarding the assets of the company and hence for taking reasonable steps for the prevention and detection of fraud, error and non-compliance with law and regulations.
+The directors are also required to keep proper accounting records and to manage the company in accordance with its private placing memorandum and articles of association.
+The directors are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud, error and non-compliance with law and regulations.